dev-diamondboi/dev-diamondboi/README.md

 # 👋 Hi, I'm Ovovwero Peter Unuavwodo (dev-diamondboi)

 Welcome to my GitHub profile!
 I'm a passionate Software Engineer who loves exploring and creating innovative software solutions.
 My journey in tech is fueled by curiosity and a desire to make a positive impact through code.
-View my portfolio at - (https://ovovwero.vercel.app/)
+You can view my portfolio at - [https://ovovwero.vercel.app/]

 ---